For some, it is almost a second home and for others, a simple place of passage.

 With an average of 100,000 hours of our lives spent at work, people are finally beginning to realise the importance of making it a nice and pleasant place to be.

-In this article, Amandine Braillard, PayFit's global head of HR explains why PayFit as a company has made employee fulfilment its No.1 priority.
+In this article, Amandine Braillard, PayFit's Global HR Lead explains why PayFit as a company has made employee fulfilment its No.1 priority.

 When we talk about fulfilment, we are quite often referring to empowerment, improving the balance between work and private life, streamlining processes, reducing tasks with low added value, improving self-esteem, seeking meaning in one's work as well as more transparent and open communication.

-Due to modern technology and the increased use of mobile devices, there is no longer a wall separating our personal lives and our professional ones.
+Due to modern technology and the increased use of mobile devices, there is no longer a physical wall separating our personal lives and our professional ones.

 Unfortunately, the invasive nature of modern working practices can lead to employees feeling incapable of escaping the problems that they are experiencing professionally.
 Modern technology is certainly a contributing factor and has increased the pressure on employees and, in parallel, redefined employer expectations.

 However, a different approach exists.
-One that looks to ensure that employee wellbeing is prioritised; one that addresses employee concerns; and one that looks to clearly distinguish between personal and professional life.
+One that looks to ensure that employee wellbeing is prioritised; one that addresses employee concerns; and one that looks to clearly distinguish between a personal and professional life.

 1. Personal development as the cornerstone of the company

 The idea of fulfilment is based above all on a vision of a company's growth model.
-For a long time neglected in favour of business approach, the concept of wellbeing at work has gained considerable interest in recent years.
+For a long time neglected in favour of a business approach, the concept of wellbeing at work has gained considerable traction in recent years.

 And with a good reason too!
-In the context of the talent 'war' that is persistently raging, companies are trying to rethink their operating methods to differentiate themselves from their competitors and retain their employees.
+In the context of the talent 'war' that is persistently raging, companies are trying to rethink their operating models to differentiate themselves from their competitors and retain their employees.